archivistsguidetokryoflux/archivists-guide-to-kryoflux/README.md

 The user guide is divided into two parts:

-*	[Part One] [p1] provides step-by-step instructions designed to get you set up and started.
+*	[Part One] [./01 PART ONE Getting Started/README.rst] provides step-by-step instructions designed to get you set up and started.
 You may wish to start here if you already have a KryoFlux in hand and are ready to jump in.
-We’ve included links to relevant sections in [part two] [p2] so you can dip in and out as needed.
+We’ve included links to relevant sections in [part two] [./02 PART TWO In-Depth/README.rst] so you can dip in and out as needed.
-*	[Part Two] [p2] provides a more in-depth introduction to the KryoFlux and floppy disks as a medium for data storage.
+*	[Part Two] [./02 PART TWO In-Depth/README.rst] provides a more in-depth introduction to the KryoFlux and floppy disks as a medium for data storage.
 You may wish to start here if you are interested in learning more about the ins and outs of how the KryoFlux works before diving in, or if you’re weighing the benefits of purchasing a KryoFlux for your institution.

-	[p1]: /01 PART ONE Getting Started/readme.rst
-	[p2]: /01 PART TWO In-Depth/readme.rst

 This is an unofficial guide and has not been written in affiliation with the Software Preservation Society (SPS).
 The official KryoFlux manual is available at